Pseudoxanthoma Elasticum & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Income Protection for those with pseudoxanthoma elasticum is often unavailable in the standard insurance market.
-The insurance provider that you approach will want to know if the condition has impacted upon your ability to work, the frequency and severity of your symptoms, and any secondary conditions that you have.
-Your application for Income Protection will be reviewed on an individual basis by the insurers senior medical underwriting team.
+Income protection for people living with pseudoxanthoma elasticum is often unavailable in the standard insurance market.
+The insurance provider that you approach will want to know if the condition has impacted upon your ability to work, the frequency and strength of your symptoms, and any secondary conditions that you have.

 What is Pseudoxanthoma Elasticum?

 Pseudoxanthoma elasticum is an inherited condition that is diagnosed when fragmentation and calcification occurs within the elastic fibres of the skin, causing the skin to take on a cobblestone-like appearance.
 Affecting more women than men the condition leads to complications within the retinal, dental, cardiovascular and gastrointestinal systems.

 Also known as: PXE

 Linked with: Joint hypermobility, atherosclerosis, hypertension, coronary artery disease, angina, myocardial infraction, Ehlers-Danlos syndrome, Marfan’s syndrome, Buschke-Ollendorff syndrome, Fe-deficient anaemia, diabetes mellitus, heart attacks